vangav/vos_backend/src/com/vangav/backend/vangav_m/README.md

   }
 ```

-+ [user's activity and fame](https://github.com/vangav/vos_instagram_jobs/blob/master/vangav_m/solutions/VangavMPostsRank.mlang#L30): recently active users (more posts) and more famous (more follows, likes, ...) get a boost; last week's data is used to make it a fair game
++ [user's activity and fame](https://github.com/vangav/vos_instagram_jobs/blob/master/vangav_m/solutions/VangavMPostsRank.mlang#L30): recently active users (more posts) and more famous (more follows, likes, ...) get a boost; last week's data is used to make it a fair game - `mid` is at 1% to get an even rank distribution as most of the users get ~1% of the likes/comments a celebrty gets

 ```json
   {